tplisson/aws-scs/services/trustadvisor/README.md

 AWS Trusted Advisor inspect your AWS environment *at the account level* and offers **recommendations** *based on industry best practices*.

 ## Support Plan
-- Basic | Developer support = limited to 6 checks
+- Basic | Developer support = limited to 6 free checks
 - Enterprise support = full access to all Trusted Advisor checks, far more details + integration with CloudWatch and EventBridge